FelixKahle/bollard/crates/bollard-model/README.md

 **The Core Domain Model for the Bollard Berth Allocation Solver.**

-`bollard_model` provides the fundamental data structures, types, and builders required to define, validate, and represent the **Berth Allocation Problem (BAP)**.
-It is designed for high-performance combinatorial optimization, utilizing memory-efficient layouts and strict type safety to prevent common logic errors during the solving process.
+`bollard_model` provides the fundamental data structures, validation logic, and builder patterns required to define the **Berth Allocation Problem (BAP)**.
+It is designed for high-performance combinatorial optimization, utilizing memory-efficient layouts (Structure of Arrays) and strict type safety to prevent common logical errors before the solving phase begins.

 ## Key Features

-* **Type-Safe Indexing**: Distinct `VesselIndex` and `BerthIndex` types ensure that ship IDs and dock IDs are never accidentally swapped.
-* **Two-Phase Construction**: Implements the **Builder Pattern** to separate the mutable configuration phase from the immutable, high-speed solving phase.
+* **Two-Phase Construction**: Implements the **Builder Pattern** to separate the mutable configuration phase from the immutable, high-speed solving phase, allowing for rigorous validation during the build step.
+* **Type-Safe Indexing**: Distinct `VesselIndex` and `BerthIndex` types ensure that ship IDs and dock IDs are never accidentally swapped, eliminating a common class of bugs in scheduling logic.
-* **Memory Optimization**: Uses **Structure of Arrays (SoA)** and flattened vectors for cache locality.
+* **Memory Optimization**: Internal data structures use **Structure of Arrays (SoA)** and flattened vectors to maximize cache locality during hot loops in the solver.
-* **Sentinel-Based Optionals**: Custom `ProcessingTime` types avoid `Option<T>` overhead in hot loops.
+* **Sentinel-Based Optionals**: Custom `ProcessingTime` types utilize sentinel values to avoid the storage overhead of standard Rust `Option<T>` wrappers.
-* **Complexity Analysis**: Built-in tools to calculate the logarithmic search space size to estimate solver difficulty.
+* **Complexity Analysis**: Includes built-in tools to calculate the logarithmic search space size, helping to estimate solver difficulty and memory requirements upfront.

+## Architecture

+The crate is organized into four main modules:

+1. **`index`**: Strongly typed indices (`VesselIndex`, `BerthIndex`) used throughout the ecosystem.
+2. **`model`**: The core definitions.
+* `ModelBuilder`: The mutable interface for setting up constraints.
+* `Model`: The immutable, validated struct optimized for read-heavy solver access.

+3. **`solution`**: Structures representing the final assignment of vessels to berths and times (`Solution`).
+4. **`time`**: Low-level time representations, including the sentinel-optimized `ProcessingTime`.

-## Usage Example
+## Quick Start

+### Defining a Problem Instance

-The lifecycle of a problem definition involves creating a `ModelBuilder`, adding constraints, and building the immutable `Model`.
+The lifecycle involves initializing a builder, defining constraints, and "freezing" it into an immutable Model.

 ```rust
 use bollard_model::model::ModelBuilder;